hmslima/sambahsahehlper/README.md

 In order to ask the transcription of a word to SPT, you must use the command `pnc` or `pronunce` plus the word, for example:

 `pnc bahsa`

+_Remember, as I said, it's preferable that you use the transcriptor of JS Sambahsa Transcriptor_

 You can get the conjugations of many verbs at once and store them in an file through the command `cjgd` or `conjugedatia`.
 For example: